rajathv7/hongirana/README.md

 ![Charge_pump](CP_schematic.png)

 ### Loop filter
-The loop filter essentially smoothens the output of the charge pump
+The loop filter essentially smoothens the output of the charge pump so that the VCO output does not fluctuate too much.

 ### Voltage Controlled Oscillator (VCO)